-- SUPPORT reinstatement maintenance and expansion of the Child Tax Credit. - SUPPORT reevaluation and updates to the Federal Poverty Guidelines. - SUPPORT funding for entitlement programs that help low-income families, especially the ethnic minority communities, to reach self-sufficiency.
-This includes efforts to expand eligibility to the Earned Income Tax Credit (EITC) program to all tax filers regardless of immigration status. - SUPPORT funding for retroactive and future COVID-19 related expenses at the state, and ideally, county level, with flexibility to address county-specific needs and ensure protections and the access to treatment modalities in the racial and ethnic communities disproportionately impacted. - • - SUPPORT the extension of flexibilities and waivers for benefit program administration. - OPPOSE actions that would result in cost shifts on federal entitlement programs to state and localities or which would result in greater dependency on county-funded programs. - OPPOSE reductions in funding or eligibility for the Thrifty Food Plan, the Women, Infants and Children (WIC) Program, and School Meals Programs. - SUPPORT efforts to increase Supplemental Nutrition Assistance Program (SNAP) benefit amounts to better meet recipients' nutritional needs, adjust SNAP eligibility requirements to include populations with significant need, and remove current federal barriers that prevent some nutrition programs from employing EBT technology.
+- SUPPORT reinstatement of the Child Tax Credit. - SUPPORT reevaluation and updates to the Federal Poverty Guidelines. - SUPPORT funding for entitlement programs that help low-income families, especially the ethnic minority communities, to reach self-sufficiency.
+This includes efforts to expand eligibility to the Earned Income Tax Credit (EITC) program to all tax filers regardless of immigration status. - SUPPORT funding for retroactive and future COVID-19 related expenses at the state, and ideally, county level, with flexibility to address county-specific needs and ensure protections and the access to treatment modalities in the racial and ethnic communities disproportionately impacted. - SUPPORT the extension of flexibilities and waivers for benefit program administration. - OPPOSE actions that would result in cost shifts on federal entitlement programs to state and localities or which would result in greater dependency on county-funded programs. - SUPPORT efforts to increase Supplemental Nutrition Assistance Program (SNAP) benefit amounts to better meet recipients' nutritional needs, adjust SNAP eligibility requirements to include populations with significant need, and remove current federal barriers that prevent some nutrition programs from employing EBT technology. - OPPOSE efforts to eliminate states' flexibility in taking high cost of living into eligibility determinations; OPPOSE restoration of asset tests for SNAP.

-- OPPOSE efforts to eliminate states' flexibility in taking high cost of living into eligibility determinations; OPPOSE restoration of asset tests for SNAP. - OPPOSE funding cuts or block granting benefit programs, including SNAP and Medicaid. - SUPPORT efforts that allow people to apply for benefits while incarcerated.
+- OPPOSE funding cuts or block granting benefit programs, including SNAP and Medicaid. - SUPPORT efforts that allow people to apply for benefits while incarcerated.
 OPPOSE efforts to limit eligibility for individuals with certain criminal records or to impose work requirements on them for benefit programs, including SNAP and Medicaid. - SUPPORT efforts to eliminate time limits for Temporary Assistance for Needy Families (TANF) recipients and provide families who are working with modest cash assistance grants to supplement low earnings. - SUPPORT reauthorization and increase the TANF Block Grant.
-OPPOSE changes to TANF that will require counties to invest new funds to administer the program. - OPPOSE efforts to restrict allowable state maintenance-of-effort expenditures and end federal efforts to impose a national TANF error rate. - SUPPORT federal and state financial assistance to aid county and local government efforts to meet unfunded federal mandates. - OPPOSE elimination and reduction in funding for programs that help low-income families pay their heating bills and reduce energy bills by making homes more energy efficient, including LIHEAP and Weatherization Assistance Program (WAP).
+OPPOSE changes to TANF that will require counties to invest new funds to administer the program. - OPPOSE efforts to restrict allowable state maintenance-of-effort expenditures and end federal efforts to impose a national TANF error rate. - SUPPORT federal and state financial assistance to aid county and local government efforts to meet unfunded federal mandates. - OPPOSE elimination and reduction in funding for programs that help lowincome families pay their heating bills and reduce energy bills by making homes more energy efficient, including LIHEAP and Weatherization Assistance Program (WAP).